Smile-SA/redmine-qualification-plugin/README.md

 - Headers can also be added by clicking on the header dropdown and should follow the syntax key=value
 - The target custom field his the custom field in which the result of the request will be saved

 It is possible to insert variables inside the url and body to gather information on the issue.
-To insert a variable you should put his path inside dooble brackets.
-The variables accessible correspond to the object "context" of redmine "controller_issues_new_before_save" hook.
-For example, {{issue.subject}} will be replaced with the issue subject.
-Previously set custom field can also be reused ex: {{params.issue.custom_field_values.1}}.
+To insert a variable you should put his name inside double brackets.
+The accessible variables are the default issue fields (ex: {{subject}}) and the custom fields with the prefix "custom." (ex: {{custom.custom_field_name}}).

 Here is a full example: